 Banking options at WV Online Sportsbooks

 Every banking method is fully tested and approved by the state for safety, integrity and speed of processing.
-Most banking options are methods that most of us use every day and have gotten into the sports betting market.
-Each site will have their own list of banking methods and some of the most popular include:
+The majority of banking options are methods that most of us use every day, like swiping a debit card at the store or using PayPal to purchase a shirt online.
+Each site will have their own list of banking methods, with some of the more popular ones including:

 - Visa/MasterCard/Discover: This deposit only method (for now) is as easy as punching in your numbers and entering the amount you would like to load up and the funds will be in your account.

 - Venmo: A newcomer to the online sportsbook game, you can send money to your favorite sportsbook the same way you pay friends and family.

 - ACH/eCheck: Link a bank account via your checking account and routing numbers and the money will be processed through an approved third party processor, usually VIP Preferred.

 - Online Banking: Same as you would pay bills online through your banks website, you can process deposits and withdrawals to your sportsbook account.

 - Play+ Prepaid Cards: Get started right in the cashier, and you can instantly deposit by linking your bank account or credit card.
 A physical card will be mailed to you and can be used at any ATM or anywhere Discover is accepted.